linhnt31/linhnt31.github.io/_pages/misc/Stoicism.md

 - Justice

-    > Doing the right thing [2]
+    > Treating people with fairness even when they have done something wrong [3]

 - Wisdom

-    > The knowing.
-The learning.
-The experience required to navigate the world [2]
+    > The ability to navigate complex situations in a logical, informed, and calm manner [3]

 #### Two types of Stoicism

 - Things we cannot control
 - Things we can control

+> We suffer not from the events in our lives, but from our judgement about them! ***Epictetus***